inocan-group/aws-orchestrate/docs/devops.md

 ```
 > Example `serverless.ts` config file

-The first thing to note is that the top level sections are the same as you'd have in the `serverless.yml` file.
+The first thing to note is that the top level _sections_ are the same as you'd have in the `serverless.yml` file.
 Turns out we are fan's of the "wheel" _just as it is_.
-The hopefully obvious difference is that in a Typescript file, you get typing.
-You get autocomplete, inline comments on properties, and you can only configure things that are actually allowed.
+The hopefully obvious difference is that by typing it as `IServerlessConfig`, you get typing, autocomplete, and verbose inline comments on properties.

 ### Sensible Defaults